Alterrr/MD191-Javascript/README.md

 # Quiz
-Index.html and script.js contain the basic code developed in the tutorial psoted above plus an extra feature to count right answers.
-Index1.html and script1.js are slightly nicer versions with a button to start the quiz.
+- Index.html and script.js contain the basic code developed in the tutorial posted above plus an extra feature to count right answers.
+- Index1.html and script1.js are slightly nicer versions with a button to start the quiz.